EventStore/documentation/docs/clients/grpc/subscriptions.md

 ### Filtering out system events

-There are a number of events in EventStoreDB called system events.
+There are events in EventStoreDB called system events.
 These are prefixed with a `$` and under most circumstances you won't care about these.
 They can be filtered out by passing in a `SubscriptionFilterOptions` when subscribing to the `$all` stream.

 @[code{exclude-system}](@grpc:server_side_filtering.py;server-side-filtering.js;server-side-filtering.ts;server_side_filtering/ServerSideFiltering.java;server-side-filtering/Program.cs;serverSideFiltering.go;server_side_filtering.rs)